Helping Dogs Feel Comfortable with Handling

 Let’s talk about the concept of emotional resilience through positive learning history.

-When a dog builds up a history of positive experiences around something — like being handled, groomed, or examined — they’re far more likely to bounce back if something
+When a dog builds up a history of positive experiences around handling, grooming, or examinations, they are far more likely to bounce back if something unexpected or uncomfortable occurs.
+Their brains associate these situations with safety and rewards.

 That’s why we teach positive associations with handling from our puppy classes right through to advanced sessions.
 Each step is broken down into small, achievable parts so dogs always know what to expect.

-We start simply — gently touching a shoulder and rewarding calm, relaxed behaviour.
+We start simply — by gently touching a shoulder and rewarding calm, relaxed behaviour.
 As confidence grows, we add layers, introducing touches to more sensitive areas like the ears, eyes, and paws.

-Once the dog is comfortable, we bring in equipment such as nail clippers, a brush, or a small plastic bottle to pretend applying eye drops.
+Once the dog is comfortable, we bring in equipment such as nail clippers, a brush, or a small plastic bottle to simulate applying eye drops.
 This helps dogs learn that these touches and movements aren’t anything to worry about.

 With a little time and kindness, even routine care can become a positive experience for everyone. 🐾